Symmetric Matrices

 The columns of \(P\) are called the principal axes of the quadratic form \(x^TAx\).

-Note: To check whether a matrix \(A\) is positive definite, it is effective to verify the existance of a
+Note: To check whether a matrix \(A\) is positive definite, it is effective to verify the existence of a

 Singular Value Decomposition(SVD)